kkahatapitiya/X3D-Multigrid/README.md

 Multigrid training is a mechanism to train video architectures efficiently.
 Instead of using a fixed batch size for training, this method proposes to use varying batch sizes in a defined schedule, yet keeping the computational budget approximately unchaged by keeping `batch x time x height x width` a constant.
 Hence, this follows a coarse-to-fine training process by having lower spatio-temporal resolutions at higher batch sizes and vice-versa.
 In contrast to conventioanl training with a fixed batch size, Multigrid training benefit from 'seeing' more inputs during a training schedule at approximately the same computaional budget.

-Our implementaion achieves 62.62% Top-1 accuracy on Kinetics-400 when trained for ~200k iterations from scratch (a 4x shorter schedule compared to the original, when adjusted with the linear scaling rule [[1]](https://arxiv.org/pdf/1706.02677.pdf%5B3%5D%20ImageNet)), which takes only ~2.8 days on 4 Titan RTX GPUs.
+Our implementaion achieves 62.62% Top-1 accuracy (3-crop) on Kinetics-400 when trained for ~200k iterations from scratch (a 4x shorter schedule compared to the original, when adjusted with the linear scaling rule [[1]](https://arxiv.org/pdf/1706.02677.pdf%5B3%5D%20ImageNet)), which takes only ~2.8 days on 4 Titan RTX GPUs.
 This is much faster than previous Kinetics-400 training schedules on a single machine.
 Longer schedules can achieve SOTA results.
-We port and include the weights trained by FAIR for a longer schedule on 128 GPUs, which achieves 71.48% Top-1 accuracy on Kinetics-400.
+We port and include the weights trained by FAIR for a longer schedule on 128 GPUs, which achieves 71.48% Top-1 accuracy (3-crop) on Kinetics-400.
 This can be used for fine-tuning on other datasets.
 For instance, we can train on Charades classification (34.79% mAP) and localization (17.71% mAP) within a few hours on 2 Titan RTX GPUs.
 All models and training logs are included in the repository.

-Note: the Kinetics-400 dataset that we trained on contains ~220k (~240k) training and ~17k (~20k) clips compared to (original dataset) due to availability.
+Note: the Kinetics-400 dataset that we trained on contains ~220k (~240k) training and ~17k (~20k) validation clips compared to (original dataset) due to availability.

 ### Tips and Tricks

+- 3D depthwise-separable convolutions are slow in current PyTorch releases as identified by FAIR.
+Make sure to build from source with [this fix](https://github.com/pytorch/pytorch/pull/40801).
+Only a few files are changed, this can be manually edited easily in the version of the source you use.
+In our setting, this fix reduced the training time from ~4 days to ~2.8 days.

+- Use the linear scaling rule [[1]](https://arxiv.org/pdf/1706.02677.pdf%5B3%5D%20ImageNet)) to adjust the learning rate and training schedule when using a different base batch size.

+- For longer schedules, enable random spatial scaling, and use the original temporal stride (we use 2x stride in the shorter schedule).

 ### Dependencies